colthreepv/golang-torrent-recap/README.md

 Is that even possible to put together a native Golang torrent library covering most use cases?
 Given the number of singular implementations I begin to wonder it's not going to be easy.

-A recap of projects found on the web is below, the pro/cons list is totally ongoing work, I tried a raw estimation of a project's value, so is mostly rubbish, but it should be used to understand what to recycle and when.
+A recap of projects found on the web is [below](#existing-projects-recap), the pro/cons list is totally ongoing work, I tried a raw estimation of a project's value, so is mostly rubbish, but it should be used to understand what to recycle and when.

 To discuss whether this optimistic project can be a reality, open an [Issue](/issues), or propose edits as [Pull Request](/pulls)

+## Aim of the project
+Let developers work together towards an usable torrent library for Go language community.
+It's reasonable to realize an efficient pure Go implementation, comparable in speed, but easier to read than lower level libraries.

 ## Existing projects recap: